Jon-Webb-79/c_libs/README.rst

 will insert a scalar variable, or an array of variables to the user defined index within a vector container.
-The variable ``vec`` represents the typed vector container, ``elements`` represents the scalar or array of data to be inserted, ``num_indices`` represents the number of indices consumed by ``elements``, and ``index`` is the index within the container where the data is to be inserted.
+The variable ``vec`` represents the typed vector container, ``elements`` represents the scalar or array of data to be inserted, ``num_indices`` represents the number of indices consumed by ``elements``, and ``index`` is the index within the container where the data is to be inserted. **NOTE:** This function will handle ``char`` data types, but does not check for null terminators (i.e ``'\0'``).
+It is the programmers responsibility to determine if null terminators should be incorporated in this function.
+However, if they are included, the function could append another character array onto a null terminator, leaving multiple terminators within the string.
+This could be advantageous or dis-advantageous depending on the use case.

+This function will return an integer value of -1 if the function fails, or 1 if the function is succesfully executed.

 .. code-block:: c